- Salary

 Universal life insurance is a product that combines a death benefit with an investment component.
 It is usually only looked to after one has eliminated debt and maximized RRSP contributions.
 It is primarily used as a method to defer taxes on additional investment income and should only be entered into after consulting with a professional.

 And while a lender may require life insurance as part of the security for the loan, it does not have to be their insurance.
 Some life insurance policies can be assigned for collateral purposes to the bank.
-In such a case, in the event of your death, the bank gets their outstanding balance out of the proceeds of your insurance, but your beneficiary also gets anything left over.
+In such a case, in the event of your death, the bank gets their outstanding balance out of the proceeds of your insurance, but your beneficiary gets anything left over.

-Long Term Disability Insurance
+Sick Leave and Long Term Disability Insurance

-1. The end of your contract year in most cases, (the contract year runs from July 1 to June 30 of the following year); or
+- The end of your contract year in most cases, (the contract year runs from July 1 to June 30 of the following year); or

-Once salary continuation has ended, you will complete an application for the LTD plan that pays 70% of your basic salary, subject to certain reductions, up to age 65 so long as you remain totally disabled.
-It is part of the Collective Agreement that all residents be covered under this plan and no medical evidence is ever required to obtain the coverage.
+It is part of the Collective Agreement that all residents be covered under this plan and no medical evidence is required to obtain the coverage.
 Benefits are tax-free and there is also a Cost of Living Benefit, which will increase your monthly benefits by the lesser of 4% or the change in the Consumer Price Index on an annual basis in the event you are disabled for more than a year.
-If you also carry Ontario Medical Association (OMA) disability insurance coverage, PARO has arranged that it will be payable in addition to any benefits received under your group plan.
+If you also carry OMA Disability Insurance coverage, it will be payable in addition to any benefits received under your group plan.

 During the salary continuation period and the first 12 months of disability, you will be considered to be totally disabled if you are unable to perform all of the duties of your regular occupation.
 Thereafter, you will be considered to be totally disabled if you cannot perform the duties of any occupation for which you may become suitably fitted by training, education or experience.